 Volunteer participation is welcomed and supported as we recognize the positive impact it has on student achievement.
 We encourage family, business and community members to become actively involved in the education of our students.

 Volunteers and chaperones, even for a one-time activity, must complete the following forms:

-- 1. A Volunteer Application
+- 1. Volunteer Application

 - 2. Copy of current driver's license

-- Disclosure Form
+- 3. Volunteer Disclosure Form

-- Washington State Request for Criminal History Information Form (WATCH background check)

 Chaperones driving on field trips must: